INEOS Team UK launch extreme second AC75 in Auckland

 Gone is the flat-bottomed scow style hull of their first AC75, to which they had attached a simple skeg as a later addition during sailing trials.

-In its place is a sharp, skiff style bow extended to form a wide skeg/beam/bustle stretching back almost to the stern, with what appears to be a chine to the bustle around the foil arm area.
+In its place is a sharp, skiff style bow extended to form a wide skeg/beam/bustle stretching back almost to the stern, with what appears to be a chine or knuckle to the bustle around the foil arm area.

 The exagerated skeg/beam/bustle seems to be designed to ensure quick lift off onto the foils, with the deep skeg closing the gap between the hull and the water surface to increase the ‘end-plate’ effect of the sails, when combined with the deck sweeping mainsail.